Basic Hayes modem AT strings

-AT commands can be used to specify settings for Hayes compatible legacy modems.
+First developed by Dennis Hayes, the AT commands can specify settings for Hayes compatible legacy modems.
 If any of these strings happen to cause additional issues with your modem, use the ATZ command to reset the modem back to default factory settings.

 A - Instructs the modem to attempt to answer a call.

-A/ - Re-executes the last modem executed command; this is not proceeded by AT.
+A/ - Re-executes the last modem executed command.
+This command is not proceeded by AT.

-En - Turns the command echo feature on/off so that your commands either are displayed or are not displayed on the screen 0=off, 1=on.
+En - Turns the command echo feature on/off so the commands' either are displayed or are not displayed on the screen 0=off, 1=on.

 Hn - Causes the modem to hang up or pick up when in data mode 0=hang up, 1=pick up.